girishkathireddy/EmployeePortalRestService/README.md

 ## Setup

 To setup the project for review do the following:
+1. Install Java 8
-1. Download the project.
+2. Download the project.
-2. Install  <a href="https://www.mkyong.com/maven/how-to-install-maven-in-windows/">apache maven</a>
+3. Install  <a href="https://www.mkyong.com/maven/how-to-install-maven-in-windows/">apache maven</a>
-3. Run command __mvn package__ to install the project dependencies.
+4. Run command __mvn package__ to install the project dependencies.
-4. Run command __mvn tomcat7:run-war__ .
+5. Run command __mvn tomcat7:run-war__ .
-5. Project <a href="https://github.com/girishkathireddy/EmployeePortalRestService/tree/master/src/main/resources">Sequence diagram and UML diagrams </a>
+6. Project <a href="https://github.com/girishkathireddy/EmployeePortalRestService/tree/master/src/main/resources">Sequence diagram and UML diagrams </a>

 ## REST API
 __ENDPOINTS__